 Finally

-The point to remember is if you live in a residential care facility it is your home and despite the restrictions imposed by your own health and the shared living environment, you need to be able to continue your lifestyle as freely as possible (as long as it does not infringe on the rights of others).
-Choose a home that will respect this and help you achieve your goals.
+A residential care facility is still your home.
+While health needs and shared living environments can create limitations, you should be able to continue your lifestyle as freely as possible, as long as it does not infringe on the rights of others.
+Choose a home that will respect this.